riceissa/issarice.com/wiki/revisiting-the-great-decline-in-wikipedia-pageviews.md

         > Because redirects are edited infrequently but "viewed" as often as
         > millions of times per month each, redirects may be contributing to
         > the surprisingly low correlation between edits and views noted by
-        > Priedhorsky et al. and others
+        > Priedhorsky et al. and others.

         Could people somehow be viewing redirects more than the actual pages, compared to 2011--2013?